-Learning on the job may sound easy but it is quite a challenge to do it properly.
+Learning on the job may sound easy, but it is quite a challenge to do properly.
 The learning and performance support design has to be spot on.
 The design needs to clarify and support the responsibilities and roles of all stakeholders.
-Railcenter used a triangle as a basic framework to put this in place.
+Railcenter uses a triangle as a basic framework to put this in place.

 Railcenter connects the learner with the learning provider and the job coach.
 The learning platform plays a central role by connecting all parties.

 The learning journey itself consists of e-learning modules, animations, videos and assignments.
-The MemoTrainer helps participants practice various questions and an online app includes reference material.
+The MemoTrainer helps participants practice various questions and an online app provides reference material.

 The central learning principle is always related to a specific task and has the following structure: